Skip to content

 print(f"Calibration did not converge: {result.termination_reason}")

 Important: The Calibrator returns a CalibrationResult object containing the optimized parameter values, but does not automatically update your model.
-You must manually create a new model with the calibrated parameters to use them for predictions.
+Use model.update_parameters(result.best_parameters) to update the model in place, then create a new Simulation object to run predictions with the calibrated parameters.

 Best Practices